warox2526/warox2526.github.io/content/blog/ruination/index.md

 title: Ruination
 date: "2019-05-07"
 thumbnail: ./Lucian_2.png
 description: On some level, Senna had always known the threat that the power inside her posed to the world.
 That very power is what she would use to save the world or so she thought.
-When Senna goes to meet her destiny she throws caution, and the protests of her love, to the wind and meets a foe she is not prepared for.
+When Senna goes to meet her destiny she throws caution, and the protests of her love, to the wind.
+She meets a foe she is not prepared for, the source of the black mist coursing through her body.
 The results of the conflict ripple throughout the world and give the champions of Runeterra a taste of the devastation that Senna had hoped to stop.
 ---

 <div class="post-content-body-wide">